-This is a story about chance meetings.
+This is a story about chance meetings and Roasted Okra, Eggplant and Tomatoes.
 I stumbled upon a beautiful market stand in front of the Franklin Whole Foods on Sunday night.
 I love Whole Foods for allowing various farmers to bring their products and set up a stand outside in front of the store.

 I followed their cutting and roasting instructions, and to my surprise the last of the summer vegetables created a delicious dish seemingly more Autumn.
 I used fresh thyme from my garden, but I could see a bit of sage or rosemary making its way into this dish too.